BarrettFrost/Smart_menu-project/readme.md

 All the main functions of the M5 were successfully implemented and during the testing of the system the M5 performed as intended.
 Since the M5 was the system that had to initialise the networking.
 When buttons were pressed, they had to produce and send a JSON String to the server.
 Once the response is received then the M5 would move onto the next page.
 This response was very rapid during testing worked without flaw.
 Though an issue may arise if the M5 does not receive a response back from the MQTT as the M5 does not notify the user when this has occurred.
 Whereas during the initial setup of the M5 there is message displaying connecting which will notify the user when M5 cannot connect to the WI-FI.
 One of the M5 issues was it is not suited to be a menu due to the size of the screen.
 We had to use the smallest text size to fit as much menu items in the screen as possible.
 But this may cause difficulty in reading for some users and there had to be a limit on the number of menu items.
 Another UI issue was the cursor had to be made from a line which once again might be difficult to see.
 Though overall the UI for the M5 is intuitive for the user due to the consistent layout (write about the layout in UI wireframe).
 The saving to permanent memory was successful for dietary requirement and max calories, for the menu it would have been better to save the menu as an array instead of multiple strings.
 For the structure of the code a switch was used to access each page, each of these had functions to display the UI.
 Some pages had reused functions such as draw_buttons() and line_cursor().
 Of course each page had separate functions for specific tasks such JSON_publish_menu(), save_order() and set_cal().
 So overall the code structure makes the system very maintainable for future updates.

+Evaluation DESKTOP

+The Processing client is mainly divided into three parts: View, Model and Events.
+Each module is responsible for relatively independent functions.
+	The View module is responsible for creating the GUI user interface.
+The View class can create the interface of registration, main interface, add and modify according to different parameters.
+The Model part is responsible for data saving and loading.
+The Food class represents a Menu item, while the Menu class represents the entire Menu and contains multiple food.
+Events module responsible for handling the events of the interface.
+For example, When a button (such as register button) is clicked, the corresponding Json packet is sent to server and the Json data from the server is processed.
+Based on this design, the whole client has a reasonable architecture and is easy to maintain and expand.
+The weak point of this program is that the data format between client and server is not concise enough, and there exists some redundant data items.

 Future work

 The most obvious feature to improve for the M5 would be increase the maximum menu items.
 Both saving menu as an array and implanting a scroll feature on listing pages would rectify this.
 The scroll feature could implement using the built-in gyroscopes on the M5.
 Another useful feature to implement would be to display the dietary requirements and max calories that have set in all pages so that user does not have to enter the preference branch to find out.
 Better error handling when the M5 has not received a JSON String.
 All pages have a use for each button except for my order page were only 2 buttons were used, it would have good to implement another feature.
 Obviously, this is a prototype in a commercial product with a touch screen interface it would be possible to have less of branch layout and some pages could be combined.
 Also, the menu could be incorporated into a better design like being incorporated into a table in a restaurant.

+As for the desktop app, we can further improve the function of the program and optimize the architecture of the program.
+For example, design a more concise JSON data format for the communication between the client and the server.
+Also, we could improve the user interface to make the user experience more friendly.
+Before submit the data user input to system API, we could do more verification job.
+For example, the name of food should has a maximum length and only contains alphanumeric characters and the value of calories should stay in a reasonable range.

 ////Unedited Assignment Brief